Payment plans are available via D-Pay.

-The Student Financial Services team will gladly walk students through their account or your student’s account to understand how a given installment is calculated based on the transactions in the student account.
+The Campus Billing team will gladly walk students through their account or your student’s account to understand how a given installment is calculated based on the transactions in the student account.

 EnrollmentEnrollment is by term.
 Students and families decide each term whether the payment plan makes sense.
 The enrollment window opens the day that the bills are posted.
 There may be only one payment plan per student account.

 There is a $25 enrollment fee to enroll in a payment plan for each term.
 This fee is due at the time of enrollment.

 When beginning the enrollment process, there will be due dates of the three installments.
 The exact dates vary by college and program.
 For the most part, the first installment is due later in the month of the original bill due date.
 The subsequent installments are due monthly.
 All term charges are to be paid by the end of the term in order to continue to qualify for the next term’s payment plan.

 - You will see your plan listed when you click on the “Payment Plans” tab in D-Pay.

 Graduate and Professional School Students